CoralRocker/Arch-Rollback/README.md

 Simply run `python UndoUpgrade.py` in the git directory.
 The program will run you through downgrading.
 This program does not require curses, but does require Colorama.

 # Usage -- Package Selecter
 Run `python SelectPackage.py` in the git directory.
-The package selecter is finally working!
-The UI is not finished yet, as I think that there's a few things I can do to improve it still, and there may be bugs, but it works!
 This program requires both curses and Colorama.

 # Options -- Downgrader
 **Get package by upgrade** Sort packages to downgrade by the last time a package was upgraded with pacman, be it with `pacman -Syu` or `pacman -S`.